In this article, you’ll learn how to encourage your child to eat more fish, plus some practical information on safe fish for kids.

 Kids also like the “make your own approach.”
 Try these Fish Tacos, Dinner Bar-style for a create your own, child-centric take on fish tacos.

 3. ‘Tis the Season!

-Most kids I know like flavor, but many parents go for bland fare out of fear of food rejection rather than boldly offering new foods to their kids.
+Most kids I know like flavor, but many parents go for bland fish out of fear of rejection rather than boldly offering new foods and flavors to their kids.

 4. Tailor the Flavor